-COURSE TITLE DESCRIPTION PREREQUISITES HEALTH EDUCATION This one semester course examines the intricate relationships between personal, community, and environmental health, mental and emotional health, nutrition and physical activity substance use and abuse, safety practices, injury prevention, CPR/AED, personal safety, human reproductive system, HIV/AIDS, related communicable diseases, and sexual responsibility within established guidelines.
+COURSE TITLE DESCRIPTION PREREQUISITES HEALTH This one semester course examines the intricate relationships between personal, Required of all 9th EDUCATION community, and environmental health, mental and emotional health, nutrition and grade students physical activity substance use and abuse, safety practices, injury prevention, CPR/AED, personal safety, human reproductive system, HIV/AIDS, related communicable diseases, and sexual responsibility within established guidelines.
 Topics include analyzing influences, accessing information, interpersonal communication, decision making, goal setting, self management, and advocacy.
 Topics include decision making, wellness, nutrition and physical activity, body systems, substance use and abuse, communicable and non-communicable diseases, violence prevention, safety, and consumer health.
 Sex education and sexually transmitted infectious disease education, within established guidelines, is an essential part of this course.
 Instructional practices integrate the Motivational Framework for Culturally Inclusive Teaching, to establish inclusion of all cultural and linguistic backgrounds, develop a positive learner disposition toward learning, enhance meaning through engaging, experiences, and engender competence of subject matter among all students.
 The appropriate use of technology is an integral part of this course.
-The course fulfills the one-half credit of health required for high school graduation.
-Required of all 9 th grade students CAREER ED (SUCCESS 101) This one-semester course provides an introduction to career choices and promotes lifelong learning.
-Topics include exploring values, interests, aptitudes, and abilities that serve as a foundation for establishing a career path.
+The course fulfills the one-half credit of health required for high school graduation. - 1 1 2 11 04h CAREER ED This one-semester course provides an introduction to career choices and promotes Required of all 9 th (SUCCESS 101) lifelong learning.
+Topics include exploring values, interests, aptitudes, and abilities grade students that serve as a foundation for establishing a career path.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
 The appropriate use of technology is an integral part of this course.
 This course fulfills one half of one of the elective credits required for high school graduation.
-Required of all 9 th grade students